 There will be a reception and awards ceremony at Sunset River Marketplace on Thursday, Oct.
 11, from 5 to 7pm.
 Awards will be presented at 6pm.
 The show runs through Saturday, Oct.
 13, 2012, and is open to the public during regular gallery hours.

 Since opening in 2002, Sunset River Marketplace has become an active supporter of performing, literary and visual arts in the area.
 The 10,000 square-foot gallery features work by over 200 North and South Carolina artists.
 The on-site pottery studio has two kilns and three wheels for use by students.
 Ongoing oil, pastel and watercolor classes are also provided, in addition to workshops by nationally known artists.
 The full-service framing department offers a range of quality options, including preservation and specialty framing.

-Sunset River Marketplace is located at 10283 Beach Drive SW, Calabash, NC.
-Regular hours are Monday through Saturday, 10am to 5pm.
+Sunset River Marketplace is located at 10283 Beach Drive SW (Hwy 179), Calabash, NC.
+Hours are Monday through Saturday, 10am to 5pm.

 For more information, call 910/575-5999, visit the website (www.sunsetrivermarketplace.com) or “like” the gallery’s Facebook page, which is updated daily.
 For information about Brunswick Arts Council, visit the website (www.brunswickartscouncil.org).